makinacorpus/php-query-builder/docs/content/query/schema.md

 The schema manager allows reading the current schema:

- - read table data,
+ - read table definitions,
  - read table columns data,
  - read table foreign key and reverse foreign key data.

 Other implementations will come later.

 :::warning
-When possible, this API uses the `information_schema` tables, nevertheless each database vendor has its own dialect, even when considering the information schema.
-Please be aware that each vendor will apply its own access control over information it gives back when reading those catalogs, and result may vary depending upon the current user access rights.
+When possible, this API uses the `information_schema` tables.
+Nevertheless each database vendor has its own dialect, even when considering the information schema.
+Keep in mind that each vendor will apply its own access control over information it gives back when reading those catalogs.
+Result may vary depending upon the current user access rights.
 :::

 First, you may want to list databases: